Qitmeer/Economic-model/Version_en/Economics_of_Qitmeer_Umayyad_Network_v1.md

 ![](../image/Umayyad/fx.png)

+i.e., one HLC can swap 0.01617033 Meer.
 Where P is the total amount of HLC burned and N is the total amount of base currency in the Qitmeer main network.

 The calculation formula of Pmeer mapping ratio f<sub>Y</sub> is as follows:

 ![](../image/Umayyad/fy.png)

+i.e., one Pmeer can swap 0.10356637 Meer.

 ## 3. Block Reward